-Laxmi did not stop at that and was successful in mobilizing public support through on -line petitionurging the government to take action in regulating sale of acid,enaching laws specific to acid violence and arrange for treatment.
-She had to ambush the car of the concerned minister to submit the petition because The minister kept her waiting for hours to receive the petition
+Laxmi did not stop at that and was successful in mobilizing public support through online petition urging the government to take action in regulating sale of acid,enacting laws specific to acid violence and arrange for treatment.
+She had to ambush the car of the concerned minister to submit the petition because the minister kept her waiting for hours to receive the petition

 Filing a public interest litigation (PIL) before the Hon’ble Supreme Court of India, Laxmi, through her counsel Aparna Bhatt, had sought framing of a new law or amendment in the existing criminal laws like IPC, Indian Evidence Act, & the Code of Criminal Procedure for dealing with acid attack a specific offence & had also sought compensation.